 1964 - 1967 Models (F-85 & F-85 Cutlass)

-A longer 115-inch wheelbase and attractive new styling helped the completely redesigned 1964 F85/Cutlass become Oldsmobile's best-selling line.
-Cutlass models included a convertible, two-door coupe and two-door hardtop.
+A longer 115-inch wheelbase (120 inch for wagons) and attractive new styling helped the completely redesigned 1964 F85/Cutlass become Oldsmobile's best-selling line.
+Cutlass models included a convertible, two-door coupe, two-door hardtop, and Cutlass based Vista Cruiser wagon.

 The standard Cutlass V-8 during 1964-67 was a 330-cid cast-iron design.
 The first 4-4-2 performance package, available on Cutlass and two-door F-85 models, was released mid-1964.
 It included a 4-barrel carburetor, 4-speed transmission and dual exhausts.